Elisabeth Geleerd: Major contributions to child psychoanalysis

 Geleerd was a member of the "Freudian" or "classical" school of child psychoanalysis and a critic of the "Kleinian" school helmed by Melanie Klein; she accepted some Kleinian contributions, such as a focus on the importance of the first year of life for psychological development, but disagreed with most.
 Geleerd was most sympathetic to Kleinianism regarding psychosis.
 She was particularly critical of the permissive Kleinian position of granting children "all possible freedom of observation", believing much stricter therapeutic methods were needed for treatment.
 In 1968, Geleerd edited The Child Analyst at Work, a collection of case reports intended to provide a portrait of Freudian child psychoanalytic techniques; The Child Analyst at Work was produced as a response to books explicating the Kleinian therapeutic process in the absence of any Freudian counterparts.
+Various reviews described the book as "an excellent portrait of classical child analysis", but lacking focus due to its status as a compilation of pre-existing papers; as a "lucid introduction" to the subject, but slightly too complex for a fully unacquainted audience; and as "admirably" defending itself against contemporary critiques of psychoanalysis as a field.

 Through her clinical work, Geleerd cultivated a reputation as a skilled and empathetic psychoanalyst.
 Tartakoff described her as having "an unusual sensitivity and empathy for the young", while historian Nellie L. Thompson described her as having a "sensitive, searching, and romantic" temperament matching her "neoclassical and delicate" appearance.
 Geleerd's clinical focus was on severe psychological disturbance and psychosis, seeking therapeutic solutions to mental health issues more complex than the neuroses.
 Schizophrenia was a particular focus of her career and the subject of many of her written works.

 Later life and death

 In the 1960s, Geleerd came to focus on the adaptive aspects of ego defenses such as denial and regression, including the roles of those defenses in normal adolescence.
 She was particularly interested in the potential importance of regression to normal adolescent development, an idea also proposed by Jean Piaget.
 At the time of her death, she was working on a volume on adolescent psychoanalysis and development.

-Geleerd died in New York City on May 25, 1969, at the age of 60.
+Geleerd died in New York City on May 25, 1969, at the age of 60, less than a month after presenting a panel at the 56th Annual Meeting of the American Psychoanalytic Association.
 She predeceased her husband, who died in 1976, and her teacher Anna Freud.